 Laurel Road also allows you to refinance student loans with a cosigner.
 That link will get you a max bonus of up to $1,050 OR a 0.25% interest rate discount if you refinance with them.
 During the application process, your cosigner will get an email to add their information and supporting documents.

 Citizens Bank offers various financial products including student loan refinancing.
 If you use that link to apply to Citizens through Credible, you can get a bonus of up to $1,250.
-You can apply for a refinancing loan with Citizens Bank and potentially get a better loan rate if you have a cosigner.
-After three years of on-time payments, income verification, and meeting other eligibility requirements, borrowers can apply for cosigner release.
+You can apply for a refinancing loan with Citizens Bank and potentially get a better loan interest rate if you have a cosigner.
+After three years of on-time payments, income verification and meeting other eligibility requirements, borrowers can apply for cosigner release.

-If you’re not approved for cosigner release, you can’t reapply for cosigner release until one year later.
-Cosigner release is not available for Education Refinance Loan for Parents.
+Note that cosigner release is not available for the Citizens Bank Education Refinance Loan for Parents.

 If you’re looking for private student loan consolidation with a cosigner, check out the companies listed above that allow it and review their policies to see if they offer cosigner release.

 Not all student loan refinance lenders accept cosigners

 Not all companies accept cosigners for student loan refinancing.
-For example, as of March 2019, Earnest’s Help Center states that it’s working on this feature, but it doesn’t currently offer the option to apply for refinancing with a cosigner.
+For example, Earnest doesn’t currently offer the option to apply for refinancing with a cosigner.

-If you don’t need a cosigner, however, Earnest offers flexible student loan refinancing options and loan terms.
+However, if you don’t need a cosigner, Earnest (up to $1,000 bonus) offers flexible student loan refinancing options and loan terms.
 You can customize your payments so that they fit your budget.
-You can also skip payments for up to a year and enroll in biweekly autopayments to save money on interest.
-Earnest is a bit more comprehensive in that it looks at other factors like education, savings and earning potential to determine your loan eligibility.
+You can also skip payments for up to a year and enroll in biweekly auto payments to save money on interest.
+Earnest is a bit more comprehensive in the approval process, as it looks at other factors like education, savings and earning potential to determine your loan eligibility.